 By far, the biggest attraction in Quartzsite is the annual Sports, Vacation & RV Show.
 This popular show is held from mid-to-late January every year.
 In it, you’ll find the “Big Tent” and hundreds of vendors selling and advertising their products and services.

 Quartzsite RV Show Tips:

 If you’re going to the world-famous Quartzsite RV Show, we want to help make your experience as good as possible.
 Here are a few tips that will get you ready:

-- Be Patient: the big tent can get crowded and the herds of people inside will be moving at a snails pace.
+- Be Patient: the big tent can get crowded and the herds of people inside will be moving at a snail’s pace.
 While this year wasn’t nearly as busy as most future years will probably be busier.
-Don’t try to speed through the show, relax and move slow.
+Don’t try to speed through the show, relax and move slowly.
 Since the show covers two weekends it’s best to attend the last weekend or during the week.

 - Visit the Outdoor Flea Market: There’s an outdoor flea market across the street from the RV show that has everything from junk to rocks and hidden treasures.

 - Check out the Quartzsite Grocery Tent: Also, more exciting than the RV Tent, is the Grocery tent.
 They sell a lot of soon-to-be-expired food products.
 We love sweet deals, and this seems to be the only place to find them.

 So, now your next question is probably, what do I need to bring?